geoffreylitt/wildcard-onward-paper/paper.md

 **Sorting/filtering**: When the user sorts or filters the query view, an ordered list of visible IDs is sent to each table adapter.
-The DOM scraping adapter uses this information to modify the list of visible rows in the web page.
+The DOM scraping adapter uses this information to change the list of rows shown in the web page.

 **Information from other tables**: The query engine sends each table adapter the entire combined table of data being rendered to the user.
 The DOM scraping adapter uses this to add annotations to the page by looking for additional data columns joined to scraped rows, and rendering them in the page. (_todo: explain joined_)